couchbase-examples/couchbase-tutorials/tutorial/markdown/nodejs/nodejs-langchain-pdf-chat/nodejs-langchain-pdf-chat.md

 #### Index Definition

 Here, we are creating the index `pdf_search` on the documents.
 The Vector field is set to `embedding` with 1536 dimensions and the text field set to `text`.
 We are also indexing and storing all the fields under `metadata` in the document as a dynamic mapping to account for varying document structures.
-The similarity metric is set to dot_product.
+The similarity metric is set to `dot_product`.
 If there is a change in these parameters, please adapt the index accordingly.

 ```json
 {